Are you overlooking important terms on your legal contract? Read more

 Career Focus: Criminal Law

-Occasionally this reaches national scandal proportions, such as the recent revelation that prosecutors failed to disclose vital evidence to the defence in high-profile rape cases.
+Occasionally this reaches national scandal proportions, such as the revelation that prosecutors failed to disclose vital evidence to the defence in high-profile rape cases.
 The Secret Barrister’s book dissecting the problems in the criminal justice system - Stories of the Law and How It’s Broken - has now sold over 100,000 copies.
 The book, which has been embraced as a campaigning tool by the anonymous advocate’s colleagues, warns that we can no longer be sure that the criminal courts make a good fit of convicting the guilty and acquitting the innocent.

 The resulting pressure on criminal lawyers’ incomes means that practitioners combine high-minded protests about the risk of systemic injustice with more personal concerns about their own livelihoods.
 A young criminal barrister from the Young Legal Aid Lawyers group says that “I am unable to afford travel, food and rent... there are days where I have to go without or even walk a bit longer to not pay for the extra bus.
 This is the suffering that those of us at the very junior end are going through.”